-The model implies that the Pauly and Redisch (1973) view of hospitals as doctors' cooperatives is likely to be applied to many areas of non-profits.4 Instead, the generally weak governance of non-profit firms means that if the firms get wealthier over time, they will almost invariably become oriented towards the interests of their elite workers.
-Indeed, in many of the most important non-profit sectors, including religion, art museums and academia, the growth of the industry was closely linked to at least a partial capture of the wealthier firms by their workers.
+The model implies that the Pauly and Redisch (1973) view of hospitals as doctors' cooperatives is likely to be applied to many areas of nonprofits.3 Instead, the generally weak governance of nonprofit organizations means that if the organizations get wealthier over time, they will almost invariably become oriented toward the interests of their elite workers.
+Indeed, in many of the most important nonprofit sectors, including religion, art museums, and academia, the growth of the industry was closely linked to at least a partial capture of the wealthier organizations by their workers.
 Certainly, as we have known since Berle and Means, for-profit corporations also face this problem.
-But the mechanisms that have made for-profit firms at least somewhat accountable to shareholders are ultimately much weaker in non-profit firms, and as such elite workers in non-profit become much more dominant.5
+But the mechanisms that have made for-profit firms at least somewhat accountable to shareholders are ultimately much weaker in nonprofit organizations, and as such elite workers in nonprofit become much more dominant.4